 In games of Warhammer 40k, Necrons are a slow but resilient force, and, while most of their weapons are limited to short range, once they get up close they’ll blast most targets to atoms with little effort.
 Keep your royal Overlords protected, and make good use of the Reanimation Protocols rule to revive your lowly Necron Warriors whenever they fall, and your living metal legions will reliably frustrate and destroy your opponents.

-Your legions awake; a thousand Tomb Worlds full of metal soldiers await your command – read our full Necrons army guide to get started.
+Your legions awake; a thousand Tomb Worlds full of metal soldiers await your command – read our full Necrons army guide to get started, or check out our summary of the 10th edition Necrons reveals.

 The Tyranids are the great unknown among the Warhammer 40k factions – known as the Great Devourer, these scythe-limbed insectoid monsters only want one thing: to feast on every single living creature in the galaxy, until nothing remains.
 Encroaching from the great black beyond the galaxy’s edge, the Tyranid Hive Fleets are creeping further and further across it, consuming biomass and breeding as they go.